destinyd/RubyLifeGame/README.md

 Player will die when health <= 0, and Game Over...

 ### last
-Welcome to submit scores and code at issues.
+Welcome to submit your best scores and code at [issue#1](https://github.com/destinyd/RubyLifeGame/issues/1).

 ## Welcome to join the development
 I write it just for fun.